discourse/discourse/docs/INSTALL-digital-ocean.md

 # Install Discourse

 Congratulations!
-You've done all the hard work, now you have a brand new Ubuntu Server with Docker installed.
+You now have a brand new Ubuntu Server with Docker installed.
 Now let's install Discourse.

-Create a `/var/docker` folder where all the docker related stuff will reside:
+Create a `/var/docker` folder where all the Docker related stuff will reside:

     mkdir /var/docker

-Clone the [Official Discourse Docker Image][4] in `/var/docker` folder:
+Clone the [Official Discourse Docker Image][4] into the `/var/docker` folder:

     git clone https://github.com/SamSaffron/discourse_docker.git /var/docker

-*Make sure to copy and run the above command as is, otherwise you will face [problem][5] which I faced.*

-Switch to the Docker directory:
+Switch to the directory:

     cd /var/docker